Varshith-Poojary/voice-controlled-drone-esp32-teachable-machine/README.md

 These values are preconfigured for smooth and responsive control.
 However, you can adjust these values according to your drone's specific requirements and hardware capabilities.

 The commands listed here correspond to the labels you assign to your voice commands in Teachable Machine.
 You **should edit** these commands in the code to match the labels you have trained your model with, providing flexibility in customizing the voice control commands for your drone.

 ---

+## PID Tuning

+In addition to editing the predefined commands, you will also need to **edit the PID values** in the code.
+PID values (Proportional, Integral, and Derivative) are crucial for maintaining stable flight.
+These values can vary significantly from one drone to another due to differences in weight, motor power, frame design, and other factors.

+PID values **must be tuned** using the trial-and-error method to achieve optimal performance for your specific drone.
+Here’s how you can approach it:

+1. **Proportional (P)**: Adjusts the response to the error.
+A higher value makes the system more responsive but can cause overshooting.
+2. **Integral (I)**: Accounts for accumulated past errors.
+It helps eliminate steady-state error but can lead to oscillations if too high.
+3. **Derivative (D)**: Predicts future errors based on the rate of change.
+It helps smooth out oscillations and reduces overshoot.

+**To tune the PID values**:
+- Start with low values and gradually increase them until you achieve stable flight.
+- Test with your drone and observe the behavior.
+Fine-tune the values based on the results.
+- The trial-and-error method requires patience, but it ensures the best possible control for your drone.

+### Special Note on Pitch and Roll PID:
+Since the drone is **symmetric**, the PID values for **pitch** and **roll** are **almost identical**.
+You can start by using the same PID values for both axes and adjust them accordingly based on your testing.
+This symmetry helps simplify the tuning process as both axes will behave similarly under the same control settings.

+You can find and edit the PID values in the ESP32 code within the `Voice_controlled_code` directory.
+Be sure to experiment with different values to find the optimal balance for your drone’s performance.

+---